sXperfect/gvc/README.md

 Please refer to this [documentation](CODEC.md) for integration.

 ## Usage

+In order to use GVC, you should activate the virtual environment first.
+To activate the environment, we can use the following command in the root folder: `source tmp/env/bin/activate`.
+Alternatively, you can replace `python3` in the following commands with `tmp/venv/bin/python3`.

 ---
 Compress a VCF file with default options (an example VCF file can be found in the `tests` folder):
 ```